-I have written before about the benefits of recording direct to stereo and that post has proved popular so I wanted to go in to a bit more depth about how I decide if direct to stereo recording is suitable to use and what setup I might use in a couple of common situations.
+I have written before about where can i order Dilantin and that post has proved popular so I wanted to go in to a bit more depth about how I decide if direct to stereo recording is suitable to use and what setup I might use in a couple of common situations.
 The main advantage of recording straight to a two-track setup is, as Joe Boyd points out in the comments to the previous post, that it tends to make the recording sound like events.
 It creates a feeling of integrity to the preserved moment.

 The crucial thing here is the moment to be preserved.
 With a direct to stereo recording you are capturing what is happening in the room, the live performance, so the quality of that is vital.
 There are some genres of music where this choice is easy, classical, jazz and folk all lend themselves to this approach as they are idioms based on performance.
 It can work well for rock/pop genres too.
 Indeed it can create a recording of great immediacy, but there is less scope for post-production.
 This is both the blessing and curse of direct to stereo recording.

 This is the big decision for me.
 The musicians can all be monsters combining to make an amazing performance but if the room sounds horrible you’ll end up with an unpleasant recorded sound.
 If you have time to find the right room make the most of it.
 Try to get the musicians to come and play in a few rooms, use your ears and walk around the room listening for a sweet spot.
 It is worth bringing a step ladder along for this as the crucial point might be higher from the floor than your ears when you’re standing up.

 The length and quality of the reverberation in the room are the prime consideration for me.
 The ideal varies depending on the type of music, a church with about two seconds of reverb time might work wonders for a choir but sound awful for that bebop quintet.
 You can get a pretty good impression of this by clapping your hands or shouting out short sounds and listening to the reverberations.

 Do I have good mics for (at least) the stereo pair?